College literary societies: Literary and other activities

+Association of American Collegiate Literary Societies

-In April, 1978, several literary societies held a Congress hosted by the Dialectic and Philanthropic Societies of the University of North Carolina, Chapel Hill, North Carolina.
+In April 1978, several literary societies held a Congress hosted by the Dialectic and Philanthropic Societies of the University of North Carolina, Chapel Hill, North Carolina.
 It was at this gathering that the Association of American Collegiate Literary Societies (AACLS) was established.
 For the next two decades, AACLS would hold a Congress in the spring to conduct business, and a Rhetor in the autumn where debates, literary exercises, and exchanges of literary magazines took place.
+As of April 2024, efforts are currently underway to reestablish the AACLS.

 Libraries

-Since every college literary society saw itself as complementing the classical curriculum with the knowledge of current events, the societies also had libraries.
+Since every college literary society saw itself as complementing the classical curriculum with the knowledge of current events, many of the societies also had libraries.
 "At a number of Northern colleges...the society libraries were larger than the college libraries.
 The society libraries were also high in quality, as shown by their printed catalogs...
-Rivalry between the two societies at each college extended to their libraries; each tried to have a larger library than the other."
-A number of societies, especially in the South, would build separate buildings for the societies and their libraries.
+The rivalry between the two societies at each college extended to their libraries; each tried to have a larger library than the other."
+Several societies, especially in the South, would build separate buildings for the societies and their libraries.
 On the austere college campus of two centuries ago, "the only fairly comfortable and attractive places were the rooms of the literary societies.
 Their members,... raised money for rugs, draperies, and comfortable, even luxurious, furniture."